-Click on the FBI tab.
-This does some validation and calculates a number called the IRmark
+Click on the summary tab.
+This does some validation and calculates a number called the IRmark.
+Print a copy

-Print either a full return or summary for signature.
+Print summary or optionally a full return for signature.

-It is important that you do this after clicking on the FBI tab and correct any errors or the IRmark on the printout will differ.
+It is important that you do this after correcting any errors or the IRmark on the printout will differ.